Jaw pain can disrupt the normal movements of chewing, speaking, swallowing, and even fascial expressions.

 Our therapy can help address jaw pain and get to the root cause of your symptoms.
 Our unique approach will get you back to eating and speaking without pain and discomfort.

 Schedule your free consultation today to learn more.

-Temporomandibular Joint Dysfunction (TMJD) is impaired functioning of the temporomandibular articulation of the jaw.
+Temporomandibular Joint Dysfunction, or often referred to as just “TMJ,” is impaired functioning of the temporomandibular articulation of the jaw.
 The temporomandibular joint (TMJ) is a complex joint consisting of two separate joint capsules divided by an articular disc.
 The TMJ is the small joint at the front of each ear that attaches the lower jaw (mandible) to the skull.
 These joints allow the jaw to open and close, chew, speak, and swallow.
 TMJD is the dysfunction of this joint and surrounding musculature that cause jaw pain and disrupt the normal movements of chewing, speaking, swallowing, and facial expressions.

 Because of its complex and shallow nature, the temporomandibular joint is easily dislocated.
 It typically dislocates anteriorly as the mandibular head slides anteriorly while opening the mouth.
 Temporomandibular joint syndrome is a painful disorder of this joint.
 The symptoms associated with this problem are pain in the ear and face, sore and tender jaw muscles, popping sounds in the joint when the mouth is opened, and pain and stiffness in the joint.
 This syndrome can have multiple causes.
 It can result from spasms in the muscles of mastication (chewing).
 This typically results from people who respond to stress by grinding their teeth.
 This syndrome can also result from an injury to the joint or as a result of malocclusion of the teeth.